 If you deregister or terminate a container instance, the container instance status

-INACTIVE immediately, and the container instance is no
+INACTIVE immediately, and the container instance is no longer

-the container instance for one hour following termination.
+container instance for one hour following termination.
 After one hour, the instance

 description is no longer available.